Aaptha0204/Spam_email_detection/README.md

 # spam_email_detection
-Classifies whether the email is a spam or not.
+Classifies whether the email is a spam using sklearn's naive Bayes algorithm.